How To Respond To An Apology Email From A Coworker – 8 Tips

 1. Via Email:

-You can reply to their email and thank them for their apology.
+– Reply to their message and thank them for saying sorry.

 2. In Person:

-Make sure you’re both ready to talk about the issue when you meet in person.
-Otherwise, it will just make things worse.
+But make sure both of you are ready to talk before meeting in person.
+Otherwise, it might make things harder.

 3. On The Phone: